alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + Check `Global Administrator`
   + Click the `Add` button

-## Enable MFA and self-service password reset
+## :passport_control: 6.
+Enable MFA and self-service password reset

 To enable MFA and self-service password reset, you must have sufficient licences for all users.